 This BNC connector has an unbalanced Digital Audio Reference signal (DARS) compatible with the AES3-1992 and SMPTE 276M standards.
 A balanced version of this signal is available on the DARS/AES/ANALOG 12 pin terminal strip.
-The AES/DARS OUTPUT sub-menus on the OUTPUT Setup menu is used to configure the phase of the AES and DARS outputs.
+The AES/DARS OUTPUT sub-menu in the OUTPUT Setup menu is used to configure the phase of the AES and DARS outputs.
 (See section 3.6.12.)

 DARS/AES/ANALOG This 12 pin terminal strip has a balanced version of the AES and DARS signals as well as two balanced analog audio signals.
-The analog audio outputs will have the same tones that are present on the AES signal.
 The output audio cables can be secured into the removable portion of the terminal strips using a small screwdriver.
 The removable part of the terminal strip is then inserted into the rear panel and secured using the hold down screws.
 The pinout of this connector is shown in Table 2-6.

-DARS OUT + GND AES OUT + GND LEFT+ RIGHT + DARS OUT - GND AES OUT - GND LEFT - RIGHT -
+DARS OUT + GND AES OUT + GND LEFT + RIGHT + DARS OUT - GND AES OUT - GND LEFT - RIGHT -